Rebirth of a Nation?

 (New Yorker digital archive)

-Despite his short stint as a New Yorker advisory editor, the Kansas City native contributed often to the magazine during its first years.
+Despite his short stint as a ceremonial advisory editor, the Kansas City native contributed often to the magazine during its first years.
 Barton also contributed drawings to such publications as Collier’s, Vanity Fair and Harper’s Bazaar.

 180px-Ralph_Barton_1926